airshipit/deckhand/docs/design.md

 ### GET `/revisions/{{revision_id}}`

 Get a detailed description of a particular revision.
+The status of each `ValidationPolicy` belonging to the revision is also included.
+Valid values for the status of each validation policy are:

+* `succeded` - All validations associated with the policy are `succeeded`.
+* `failed` - Any validation associated with the policy has status `failed`, `expired` or `missing`.

 Sample response: